wiseman/mavelous/README.md

 for drones/UAVs/micro air vehicles.

 [Try the online demo](http://moreproductive.org/mavelous_web/).
-Not long ago this code was an ugly hack/proof of concept.
-Hacker beware.

 Mavelous can be used with any vehicle that speaks the [MAVLink 1.0 protocol](http://qgroundcontrol.org/mavlink/start).
 It has been